cs1666-krabs/cs1666_organization/teams/krabs_team_description.md

 ### Procedural Generation

 We will procedurally generate terrain on a vertically-infinite 2D grid, including ore clusters, biomes, and structures.
-Generation will use a noise function and a random number generator.
+The surface will be created to look vaguely like a beach biome, and will be generated using a 2D Perlin Slice.
+Below the surface, we will use noise functions (probably Simplex Noise or Perlin Noise, possibly in combination with Perlin Worms for longer caves) and a random number generator.
+It should be expected that we will experiment with different noise functions and view their outputs until we uncover what works the best.
+Mineable ores will be generated in conjuction with these open caves, and will be placed at random intervals.

 ### Networking